appscode/blog/content/post/kubedb-v2024.11.18/index.md

 ## Druid

-### TLS/SSL Support:
+### TLS/SSL Support

-In this release, we are introducing **TLS support for Apache `Druid`**.
+In this release, we are introducing **TLS support for Apache Druid**.
 By implementing TLS support, Druid enhances the security of client-to-server communication within the cluster environment.

 With TLS enabled, client applications can securely connect to the Druid cluster, ensuring that data transmitted between clients and servers remains encrypted and protected from unauthorized access or tampering.
 This encryption adds an extra layer of security, particularly important for sensitive data environments where confidentiality and integrity are paramount.